 Amount Available for Grantmaking

-The Luzerne Foundation has two objectives when determining the amount available for grants from permanent funds: (I) maintain the purchasing power of the funds over time, and (2) reduce volatility of distributions from year to year.
+The Luzerne Foundation has two objectives when determining the amount available for grants from permanent funds: (1) maintain the purchasing power of the funds over time, and (2) reduce volatility of distributions from year to year.
 The amount available for grantmaking is determined by the Foundation’s board of directors.
-Each year the board determines the percentage to be used to calculate the amount available for grantmaking for each The Luzerne Foundation endowment fund.
+Each year the board determines the percentage to be used to calculate the amount available for grantmaking for each of The Luzerne Foundation endowment funds.
 The rate is currently 4.25 percent of the fund’s average fair market value, using a 16-quarter trailing average.
 The amount recommended for grantmaking is indicated on your fund’s year-end financial statement and cover letter, issued in January each year.
 (New permanent funds need to be invested for a minimum of six months before being included in the valuation for distribution.)